 Icefields Parkway – Hikes and Highlights

-We drove from Jasper to Banff in April, and although we were worried that the temperamental spring weather would mean rain, mist and no views; We ended up driving under blue skies dotted with fluffy clouds.
+We first drove from Jasper to Banff in April, and although we were worried that the temperamental spring weather would mean rain, mist and no views; We ended up driving under blue skies dotted with fluffy clouds.
 It is possible to drive along the whole route in one day.
 However there is loooads to see, so by the time we made it halfway, we were running out of steam.
 I recommend spreading this drive over a few days, so you can fit in more hikes and spectacular views.
 Still, if like us you are short on time, I hope this driving guide will give you some ideas of fantastic things to see on your road trip from Jasper to Banff.

 Icefields Parkway Map – Hikes and Highlights